typesense/typesense-website/typesense.org/api.html.md

           <td>fields</td>
           <td>yes</td>
           <td>
-            Definition of fields that you wish to index for querying, filtering and faceting. <br /><br />
+            A list of fields that you wish to index for querying, filtering and faceting. <br /><br />
             A field of type <code>string</code> or <code>string[]</code> can be declared as a faceted field by setting its <code>facet</code> property to <code>true</code>.
 Faceted fields are indexed
             <strong>verbatim</strong> without any tokenization or preprocessing.
+For example, if you are building a
+            product search, <code>color</code> and <code>brand</code> could be defined as facet fields.
           </td>
         </tr>
         <tr>
           <td>token_ranking_field</td>
           <td>no</td>
           <td>
+            <p>When a word in the search query matches multiple possible words (either because of a typo or
-            Name of a numerical field whose value will be used to rank the tokens that match a given token in the query. <br /><br />
+              during a prefix search), this parameter specifies the name of a numerical field whose value will be used to rank such equally matching tokens.</p>

-            When there is a typo in the query, or during prefix search, multiple tokens could match a given token in the query.
-For e.g. both "john" and "joan" are 1-typo away from "jofn".
-Similarly, in the case of a prefix search, both "apple" and "apply" would match "app".<br /><br />
+            <p>For e.g. both "john" and "joan" are 1-typo away from "jofn".
+Similarly, in the case of a
+            prefix search, both "apple" and "apply" would match the prefix "app".</p>

-            If this field is not defined, tokens are ordered based on their frequency of occurrence in the collection.
+            <p>If this field is not defined, tokens are ranked based on their frequency of occurrence in the collection.
-            <strong>Strongly recommended for instant search and autocomplete use cases.</strong>
+              <strong>We strongly recommended that you configure this field for optimum instant search and
+                autocomplete results.</strong></p>
           </td>
         </tr>
       </table>